6DammK9/nai-anime-pure-negative-prompt/README.md

 - Only `txt2img` is used.
 - No high-res fix.
 - Only output dimension, CFG and random seed is modified.
-- Training step: **MORE THAN 150**.
+- **Training step will exceed 150**.
+Edit `ui-config.json` to increase the limit.
 Sometimes it failed to converge to a "reasonable" image.
+If you see pale background.
+Keep increasing STEP, until you see background.
 - **Cherry pick unless I'm sure how to generate with consistent quality** i.e. most of the contents inside is recognizable and approved by me.
 - Therefore no scipt / notebook yet.